iblh/hexo-theme-material/_posts/2013-10-09-osx_file_server_migration.md

 ---
 layout: post
-title: iocast ~ Mac OS X file server migration
+title: Mac OS X file server migration
+author: iocast
 excerpt: How could you migrate a OS X file server from open directory to Microsoft's active directory using rsync and other bash commands.
 categories: blog
 tags: